Indian shooting contingent draws blank for second day running, rifle scores worrying | Sports-Games

 Having started with an impressive 98, including five 10s in the first series, Manu finished the event in 12th place with a total score of 575.

-They were never in the picture and things kept getting worse as a series of scores, ranging from 9.7 to 9.9, marred their qualifications that comprised 47 participants including big names such as Istvan Peni of Hungaria, USA's Lucas Kozeniesky, Petar Gorsa of Croatia and the Russian Olympic Committee's Sergey Kameniskiy.
+They were never in the picture and things kept getting worse as a series of scores, ranging from 9.7 to 9.9, marred their qualifications that comprised 47 participants including big names such as Istvan Peni of Hungary, USA's Lucas Kozeniesky, Petar Gorda of Croatia, and the Russian Olympic Committee's Sergey Kameniskiy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)